-The Dean of Students is authorized to continue in college a student with a cumulative average lower than that formally required.
+The Dean of the College is authorized to continue in college a student with a cumulative average lower than that formally required.
 Such actions are reported to the Registrar.

-A student must earn at least three course credits toward the degree each semester; a freshman, however, may be retained for his second semester if he passes two courses.
-A student failing to meet this requirement may be continued in college on recommendation of the Dean of Students, provided the student has maintained cumulative progress adequate to meet the requirements outlined above for continuation in college.
+A student must earn at least three course credits toward the degree each semester; a freshman, however, may be retained for his second semester if he passes two course credits.
+A student failing to meet this requirement may be continued in college on the recommendation of the Dean of the College, provided the student has maintained cumulative progress adequate to meet the requirements outlined above for continuation in the College.